-George Pullman incorporated his company in 1867 to build and operate luxurious railroad sleeping cars, which he leased to railroads across America along with the porters, mostly Black men, who staffed them.
+George Pullman incorporated his Pullman Palace Car Company in 1867 to build and operate luxurious railroad sleeping cars, which he leased to railroads across America along with the porters, mostly Black men, who staffed them; at its peak it carried 26 million people a year.
 He also built a model company town near Chicago, where a wage cut during the 1893 depression sparked the violent 1894 Pullman Strike, a turning point in US labor history.
 The company dominated rail sleeping-car service for decades.
 As automobiles and then jet airliners drew travelers away from overnight trains, demand collapsed.
 Pullman ended its sleeping-car operations in 1968, and its manufacturing arm faded soon after.

 Worth remembering